underscoreio/essential-slick/src/pages/4-data_modelling.md

   123 :: "abc" :: true :: HNil
 ~~~

-Notice the the types and values of each `HList` mirror each other:
+`HLists` are constructed recursively like `Lists`,
+allowing us to model arbitrarily large collections of values:

 - an empty `HList` is represented by the singleton object `HNil`;

 - longer `HLists` are formed by prepending values using the `::`
   operator, which creates a new list *of a new type*.

-Because `HLists` are recursive data structures,
-we can use them to model arbitrary large collections of values.
-And because the types of each element are preserved in the type
+Notice the the types and values of each `HList` mirror each other:
+the `longerHList` comprises values of types `Int`, `String`, and `Boolean`,
+and its type comprises the types `Int`, `String`, and `Boolean` as well.
+Because the element types are preserved,
-of the overall `HList`, we can write code to takes the precise
-type of `HList` into account.
+we can write code that takes each precise type into account.

 Slick is able to produce `ProvenShapes`
 to map `HLists` of columns to `HLists` of their values.